momentohq/public-dev-docs/docs/develop/guides/working-with-time-series-data.md

 Time To Live (TTL) Values:

 Your TTL value will depend on how long you need to keep the time series data visible for your users.
 If you're displaying your time series data in a chart on the client application, ensure your earliest time value in the chart is aligned with the TTL for the time series data.
+For more specific information on TTL, see [Expiring data with TTL](https://docs.momentohq.com/learn/how-it-works/expire-data-with-ttl).